TommyM2/About-Me/README.md

 # About-Me

-Hellow yall my name is Tommy Martin.
+Hey y'all, my name is Tommy Martin.

 Today I have something special I want to show you guys.
 Im going to be presenting a presentaion about my self.
 For example, I'm going to be talking about where I'm from, my hobbies, my sprt life, my major and why I chose it, and by goals that I want to accomplish in life.